astery/canva/pages/reflections.md

 building Canvas behind functions describing render strategy.
 Let's split these functions to give an ability to explicitly pass bare canvas and its strategy.

+### Testing performance assumption

+We need to look at how implementations will behave in different conditions.
+Let's benchmark for rendering canvases with different properties:

+  - small is containing 30-100 operations and big is containing 1000 - 10000 operations
+  - narrow with 100-1000 points widthwise and wide with 1000-10000 points.

+Run `mix benchmark`

+As expected map version is ~1.3x slower and consumes ~1.29x memory more than the array version.
+Map version becomes slower with bigger canvas size but negligible.